riceissa/issarice.com/drafts/general-epistemic-disclaimers.md

 This seems like a bad idea if it is abused so that people use it on almost anything, and use it as an excuse to e.g. advocate extreme actions.

+An analogy with software: Even a skilled programmer cannot write a complicated program without testing it.
+Indeed, complicated software must be tested on different platforms, under different assumptions about user needs, and so forth, so it is useful to get testers to help test the program.
+Similarly, an idea or argument one invents, even after deliberation, is often wrong, so it is useful to have conversations to help "test out" the idea.

 ---

 Standard disclaimers that can be used on writings?
 There is also